patobottos/itacademy-react-notes/notes.md

 by **Robin Wieruch**<br/>

 The primary effect of React is to display HTML in the DOM.
-With **useEffect** we're looking for a side effect: we want React to do more than just display HTML. useEffect is a hook that triggers a code every time a certain state changes.
+With **useEffect** we're looking for a side-effect: we want React to do more than just display HTML. useEffect is a hook that triggers a code every time a certain state changes.
 This is how it looks:

     useEffect(() => {
         first